Internet Defamation Can Destroy Your Business or Your Individual Reputation.

 Even comments that can’t be removed, can be hidden.

+Out-of-state websites such as RipOffReport.com can still be a challenge.
 In order to maximize their extortion fees, many websites do not permit even the person who posted the comments to remove them.
 Even if a court determines that the statements made on a website are defamatory, the website has no duty to remove them.
 This situation is complicated even further by the fact that many websites are located in other countries, so any order by a court here is ineffectual there.

 But that does not leave you without a remedy.
 If a court determines that something published about you or your company is defamatory, then Google, Yahoo and Bing will often honor that court order, and “de-index” the content.
 So, the information still exists on the website, but a search on will no longer reveal it.

 This result does not always require that you go all the way to trial to obtain the necessary order.
 Any settlement or agreement with the defamer can provide for a stipulated judgment, determining that the comments in question are defamatory.
-Thus, you can obtain the necessary judgment, and have the comments de-indexed by the major search engines, without ever going to court.
+Thus, you can obtain the necessary judgment, and have the comments de-indexed by the major search engines, without ever going to trial.

 You must go after the person who posted the comments.